 *We make your Kaneohe Bay Sandbar experience a breeze.
-We'll meet you nearby the launch location and provide foam pads and straps so you can drive 10 minutes down the road and launch the kayak straight into Kaneohe Bay from He'eia Kea Boat Harbor.
+You will meet us at our Kailua storefront and we will provide roof pads and straps so you can drive 20 minutes down the road and launch the kayak straight into Kaneohe Bay from He'eia Kea Boat Harbor.

 On your Kayak Trip out to the Kaneohe Sandbar, we will provide all the gear and instruction you need to get out and enjoy your day.
 You will experience scenic views of the Ko’olau Mountain Range from the ocean, glide around underwater coral islands and arrive at Kaneohe Bay’s Sunken Island, Ahu’O Laka (more commonly known as the Kaneohe Sandbar).

 The whole kayaking trip is 4 hours long, or, if you are prepared, you can select the “All-Day” option.
 The actual paddle from the launch point to the Kaneohe Sandbar takes about 45 minutes to an hour.